 The workshop is ideal for Java developers, architects, and developer team leads interested in learning more about the latest technologies for modern application development.

 Lab materials and software will be provided.
-Attendees must bring a laptop with Chrome, Firefox, Internet Explorer/Edge 10+, or Safari 9+ installed and also bring your own internet devices.
+Attendees must bring a laptop with Chrome, Firefox, Internet Explorer/Edge 10+, or Safari 9+ installed.

 |8:30am – 8:45am||Welcome remarks|

 |8:45am – 9:45am||Moving existing applications to the cloud (Red Hat JBoss Enterprise Application Platform, Red Hat OpenShift Container Platform, Red Hat Application Migration Toolkit)|

 |9:45am – 10:45am||The benefits of modernizing, why you should do it, and what it looks like (Red Hat OpenShift Container Platform, S2I, Jenkins)|

 |11:00am – 12:00pm||The benefits and challenges of moving from monoliths to microservices (Spring Boot, WildFly Swarm, Red Hat OpenShift Application Runtimes, MicroProfile)|